| "I met a traveller from an antique land|

 - Gravestones are generally found in special vaults or portal levels (like Zonguldrok's Shrine).
 If they show up in the main dungeon, it's a sure sign that the undead are wandering the level.

 An idol of the orc god Beogh.

-- Golden statues can be found near certain vaults to Gozag Ym Sagoz.
+- Golden statues can be found in some vaults, most often ones containing an altar to Gozag Ym Sagoz.
 They are otherwise indistinguishable from granite statues.

 A solid gold statue of a saint.

 - Sarcophagi can be found in The Tomb, The Crypt, and certain special levels.
 Normally, they behave like granite statues.
 Sealed sarcophagi, however, can occasionally contain monsters.

 An ancient sarcophagus.
 It appears to be empty.